Hong Kong Polytechnic University: Organisation

-PolyU Graduate School, established in September 2020, oversees the administration of research postgraduate education of the university, though the academic supervision of students is still managed by the respective faculties, schools or department.
+The Graduate School, established in September 2020, oversees the administration of research postgraduate education of the university, though the academic supervision of students is still managed by the respective faculties, schools or department.

+The College of Undergraduate Studies, established in 2025, is to foster academic excellence, innovation, and whole-person development in students through academic programmes, interdisciplinary learning, and the General University Requirements for their success in a rapidly changing world.

 The College of Professional and Continuing Education (CPEC), founded in 2002, is a subsidiary of the university.
-As of 2019, the college had 13,032 students.
 It is formed by Hong Kong Community College (HKCC) and School of Professional Education and Executive Development (SPEED), both of which offer self-financed degree programmes and sub-degrees programmes in the name of the college.

-Notable academics

-As of 2020, PolyU employed 1,182 academic faculty members and 1,504 research staff, with additional staff at the CPEC.
-The faculty includes scholars such as Swedish systemic functional linguist C.M.I.M.
-Matthiessen, electrical and electronic engineer Philip Chan, mechanical engineer Timothy W. Tong.
-Some politicians in Hong Kong serve as faculty in PolyU, including current or former member of the Legislative Council Fernando Cheung, Lau Siu-lai, Helena Wong and Cheng Chung-tai.

 Research

-PolyU's research focus areas include: aerospace, aviation, big data and AI, food safety, health science, infrastructure monitoring, intelligent construction, sustainability and smart city.
-To facilitate the implementation of cross-disciplinary research through collaborations among faculties and schools and other local and overseas institutions and partners, PolyU established a wide variety of research laboratories, institutes and centres, for instance, the Aviation Services Research Centre with Boeing.
+PolyU's research focus areas include: Deep Space Exploration, Smart Cities, Materials & Sensing Technology, Life Sciences & Healthcare, AI & Robotics and Advanced Manufacturing.
+To facilitate the implementation of cross-disciplinary research through collaborations among faculties and schools and other local and overseas institutions and partners.
+PolyU established more than 80 research laboratories, institutes and centres including 19 research institutes and centres under the PolyU Academy for Interdisciplinary Research, as well as over 10 Mainland Translational Research Institutes located in various Chinese Mainland cities.
+In addition, there are two State Key Laboratories, two Hong Kong Branches of Chinese National Engineering Research Centres, and four Chinese Academy of Sciences-PolyU Joint Laboratories, along with other university-level research facilities spanning diverse fields.

 The Hong Kong Research Institute of Textiles and Apparel established by PolyU in 2006 acts as a focal point to enhance technological innovation in textiles and apparel industry for the development of highly competitive industrial clusters in Hong Kong.